EccoAtSix/Box-Jenkins/README.md

 # Box-Jenkins
-Time series algorithm that gives the optimal lags of an ARIMA model.
+Time series algorithm that gives the optimal order of an ARIMA model.

 Let's describe the object and methods in the class: